Mental Health First Aid (MHFA) – Doing nothing is not an option

 The lay attendees of the training acquire basic knowledge to identify early symptoms of mental health problems and psychological crisis, such as depression, burn-out, suicidal tendency, anxiety, psychosis or substance abuse.
 They learn how to address their observation in a respectful way, openly and empathically listen and communicate with the effected person and guide towards professional support.

-The training provides a lot of opportunities for exercises and exchange, to overcome resentments and become more comfortable reacting attentive in such situations supported by ROGER.
+The training provides a lot of opportunities for exercises and exchange, to overcome resentments and become more comfortable reacting attentive in such situations.

 Becoming a Mental Health First Aider